Cervical Screening for Health Care Professionals (SNM3246)

 Pre course requirements

 You must be working in the relevant area of practice and have a guaranteed regular access to clients requiring cervical screening in order to achieve both the outcomes of the course and fulfil the QARC regulations for continued practice.
 The provision of a mentor must be guaranteed by the local mentor providers RDaSH who are responsible for arranging the allocation of the mentors.
-At present course places are restricted to practitioners who work within the South Yorkshire area.
-Before you can be offered a place you must complete and return the Environment Pre-Assessment forms which will be sent to you on application.
+Before you can be offered a place you must complete and return the Environment Pre-Assessment forms which will be sent to you on acceptance.